tommybobbins/minecraft_flashcards/README.md

 A PDF set of Flashcards for the Raspberry Pi Minecraft API written in LaTeX, together with the scripts to run.
 Full LaTeX source for the flashcards is provided.

+Clone this repository:
+On your Raspberry Pi, open up an LXTerm: pi@raspberrypi ~/$ git clone "https://github.com/tommybobbins/minecraft_flashcards"

+Example scripts in scripts, source code for the flash card is in latex. minecraft_icon gives a friendly desktop icon.

 Instructions to install Minecraft on the Raspberry Pi: http://pi.minecraft.net/